cianibegood/pysqkit/README.md

 Qubits can currently be coupled to each other, currently via capacitive couplers.
 A drive can be applied on each qubit of this system.

 # Requirements
+Most versions of the following packages should work.
+We also provide the explicit versions we used in our machine.

-numpy
+numpy (1.22.4)
-scipy
+scipy (3.5.2)
-qutip
+qutip (4.7.0)
-matplotlib
+matplotlib (3.5.2)
-xarray
+xarray (2022.3.0)

 # Installation
 Clone the pysqkit repository via git clone.
 Open the terminal and navigate to the parent folder where the pysqkit folder is stored and run